Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Introduction

 The physics of ultracold Fermi gases provides an exceptionally controllable laboratory for investigating collective quantum phenomena.
 Key among these are the Bose-Einstein Condensate (BEC) to Bardeen-Cooper-Schrieffer (BCS) crossover and the formation of Fermi polarons~\cite{zwerger2012bcs, giorgini2008theory}.
 While these phenomena are often treated separately in the literature, they share a common microscopic origin rooted in the competition between kinetic energy and attractive interactions~\cite{nozieres1985bose}.
 Specifically, both emerge from the underlying physics of a two-component Fermi gas tuned via Feshbach resonances~\cite{chin2010feshbach}.

-In this work, we propose a unified Hamiltonian approach that captures both the many-body pairing physics of the BEC-BCS transition~\cite{leggett2006quantum, eagles1969possible} and the impurity physics of the Fermi polaron~\cite{massignan2014polarons}.
-We translate this model into a digital quantum simulation and validate it experimentally on real quantum hardware, specifically utilizing the infrastructure at the Barcelona Supercomputing Center (BSC-CNS).
+In this work, we propose an effective Hamiltonian approach that captures both the many-body pairing physics of the BEC-BCS transition~\cite{leggett2006quantum, eagles1969possible} and the impurity physics of the Fermi polaron~\cite{massignan2014polarons}.We translate this model into a digital quantum simulation and demonstrate its performance on real quantum hardware from the Barcelona Supercomputing Center (BSC-CNS).
+Central to our approach is the implementation of an ancilla-controlled Ramsey interferometry protocol, which enables the direct measurement of the system's time-domain coherence.
+By evolving the full many-body state, our quantum protocol explicitly accounts for higher-order correlation effects and multi-particle scattering processes usually neglected in traditional mean-field approaches which are essential for accurately determining the polaron's spectral weight.

+We provide a detailed characterization of the quantum device, including qubit frequencies, coherence times ($T_1, T_2$), and gate fidelities at the time of the study, ensuring the reproducibility of our results.
+By integrating active error mitigation strategies such as Readout Error Mitigation~(REM)~\cite{nachman2020unfolding} and Zero-Noise Extrapolation~(ZNE)~\cite{temme2017error}, we show that current Noisy Intermediate-Scale Quantum~(NISQ) devices can resolve the critical bifurcation of the spectral density in the polaron-to-molecule transition.

+Unlike resource-intensive Quantum Phase Estimation~(QPE) algorithms~\cite{reiher2017elucidating}, our ancilla-controlled Ramsey protocol provides an explicitly hardware-efficient pathway to extract the polaron spectral weight.
+Specifically, it requires only a single control qubit and the measurement of the real part of the complex overlap compared to standard full-interferometry protocols, such as the conventional Hadamard test~\cite{cade2020strategies}, also requiring the imaginary component.